• Home

 World Celebration leads towards the rear of the park and is the connection to World Showcase.
 World Celebration sits between World Discovery to the left and World Nature to the right.

-As you leave Spaceship earth behind you’ll encounter a beautiful hub divided into several different gardens, with a central planter based on the five-ring EPCOT logo.
+As you leave Spaceship Earth behind you’ll encounter a beautiful hub divided into several different gardens, with a central planter based on the five-ring EPCOT logo.
 Filled with ample seating and shade.
 Each of these gardens will have their own identities, and they’ll change along with the festivals throughout the year.

 EPCOT CommuniCore Under Construction